Woah! Here’s the second poster of Crakk with an important detail about the trailer, deets inside

 Vidyut Jamwal is loved for his action roles and sequences and every time you go for a Vidytu Jamwal movie you are sure to be amazed by the level of action that keeps going up.
 The movie will be released on 23rd February, 2024.

-Earlier, the makers of the movie released the trailer of the movie featuring Amy Jackson, Vidyut Jamwal, Arjun Rampal and Nora Fatehi.
+Earlier, the makers of the movie released the teaser of the movie featuring Amy Jackson, Vidyut Jamwal, Arjun Rampal and Nora Fatehi.

+Now the makers have finally released the trailer of the movie, something that the audience were waiting for so eagerly.

+The trailer starts with Vidyut's voice and it gives a clear indication about the type of role he will play this time.
+As the trailer progresses, two things that grab the attention is the BGM and the destinations.
+However, soon we get to see Nora Fatehi and Amy Jackson in a hot action avatar.

 Also read - Exclusive!
 Vidyut Jammwal on his upcoming movie Crakk, “There’s a lot of thrill that is attached to it”